mfamelis/multifacts/README.md

 # multifacts

 A simple aid to help kids learn multiplication facts.

+Advance by clicking on the button or pressing the spacebar.

-It was vibe coded with Antigravity.
+Vibe coded with Antigravity.
+See the file prompts.md for full list of used prompts.